 A: Yes.
-DOD ID cardholders who are not in possession of their ID must process through a Visitor Control Center and receive a temporary pass.
+DOD ID cardholders who are not in possession of their ID must process through the Visitor Welcome Center and receive a temporary pass.

-A: Yes, the sponsor must accompany the individual to the VCC to complete the registration process to receive an installation access pass.
+A: Yes, the sponsor must accompany the individual to the VWC to complete the registration process to receive an installation access pass.

 Q: What is required to request installation access?

-A: A valid government issued photo ID; REAL ID.
-If the individual is driving a vehicle, they must be in possession of a valid driver’s license with current registration and insurance for the vehicle being driven on the installation.
+A: A valid, unexpired government issued photo ID; REAL ID.
+If the individual is driving a vehicle, they must be in possession of a valid driver’s license.

 Q: When is the Visitor Control Center open?